AdaCompNUS/despot/doc/cpp_model_doc/Tutorial on Using DESPOT with cpp model.md

 };
 ```

 Observations are represented as integers of type `uint64_t`, which is also named as `OBS_TYPE` using `typedef`.
 Unlike the actions, the set of observations does not need to be consecutive integers.
 Note that both actions and observations need to be represented as or mapped into integers due to some implementation constrains.
-For SimpleRockSample, we use an enum to represent the observations.
+For `SimpleRockSample`, we use an enum to represent the observations.

 ##### Listing 8.
 Observation enum for SimpleRockSample